-- Does not understand the current situation or is unable to sort out the obvious, such as his name and address, where he is, or where he was going
+- Does not understand the current situation or is unable to sort out the obvious, such as their name and address, where they are, or where they are going

 - Has no idea about the time of day or how much time has passed since leaving home